ABC Weekend TV: Identity

 When ABC first went on the air, it used the branding of its sister company ABC Cinemas.
 This featured a triangular shield with the letters ABC upon it, and a bar across it with the caption 'Television'.
 This lasted from the station's launch in 1956 until September 1959.
 The ITA had criticised ABC's original presentation style for being bland and too much attached to the existing ABC Cinemas chain.

 As a result, ABC created a new brand ident featuring three arrows pointing to the bottom of the screen to reveal the letters ABC in turn and leaving a triangle behind and on top of the letters.
 At the end of this, the three triangles would snap together into the new ABC logo.
 This ident lasted until 1964 when the lettering font was altered slightly from a serif font to the latest bold used by the company, this revision lasting until the company's demise.

 The logo uses the notion of threes, three triangles making another triangle, with the points of a triangle often being labelled 'A', 'B' and 'C' in geometry.
 The tune that was used for all of ABC's idents was a vibraphone playing the notes A-B-C (la-te-doh).
 Out of this look, ABC Television developed a strong corporate identity, effectively becoming the first British TV station to recognise the importance of corporate branding.

 The company itself was originally called Associated British Cinemas (Television) Limited, which by 1957 had been shortened to A.B.C.
 Television Limited.
 However, from about 1967, on exports made by its sister company A.B.C.
 Television Films Ltd. (such as the last two series of The Avengers), the name 'Associated British Corporation' was used, to avoid confusion with the US ABC network.
 As for on-air, the name was for a few months 'Associated British', before becoming 'ABC Television', or just 'ABC'.
 The names 'ABC Television Network' and 'ABC Weekend Network' were also used, for example in TV Times listings.
 The station received a joke nickname from Bob Monkhouse, namely "All Bloody Commercials".

 The station's spoken slogan varied through time, starting off as "ABC – Associated British in the North/Midlands" before being replaced in 1958 to "ABC, your weekend TV" and again changed in 1964 to "ABC, your weekend television in the North/Midlands".

+Continuity announcers

+The following who have served as announcers for ABC Weekend TV include: